mananapr/cfiles/README.md

 `cfiles` looks for external scripts in the `$HOME/.cache/cfiles/scripts` directory.
 Make sure the scripts are executable before moving them to the scripts directory.

+## Image Previews
+`cfiles` uses `w3mimgdisplay` to generate imagepreviews.
+To setup imagepreviews, move the `displayimg` and `clearimg` scripts to wherever you like and the set the appropriate path in `config,h`.
+You may have to modify the scripts a little, about which you can read [here](https://wiki.vifm.info/index.php/How_to_preview_images).

 ## Why C?
 I wanted to improve my C and learn ncurses so I decided this would be an ideal project.